 Contact Your Doctor

-Please reach out to your healthcare provider if you experience any of the following symptoms:
+Please reach out to your healthcare provider and seek medical advice if you experience any of the following symptoms:

 French Sizes & Catheter Lengths